 Applying to MSSE is easy!
-Applications open September 13, 2023, and are due February 1, 2024.
+Applications are open on a rolling basis for a Fall 2024 program start, and will close on February 29th, 2024.
 Start your application here.
 Follow the detailed instructions below as you fill out the application to ensure all materials are submitted correctly and ready for review.
 If you have any questions, email us at firstname.lastname@example.org, or schedule a phone call.

 When you log into the online application system, you will see a long menu running down the left side of your screen.
 We will go through each tab in order and provide with you some MSSE-specific instructions.
 Unless otherwise noted, you should follow all instructions in the online application system.